spbuksh/CuratedGalleries/Sources/CMS/Corbis.CMS.Web/CuratedGalleries/Templates/readme.txt

-﻿
-This folder contains unziped template archives
+This folder contains gallery templates